qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - After removing element, the version increments.
 The previous handle cannot get the new element at the same index, because of version mismatch.
 - The handle (key) are just `Copy`-able data that's not restricted by borrow checker.
 - Although memory safe, it still has the equivalent of "use-after-free": using a handle of an already-removed object cannot get element from the slotmap [^slotmap_uniqueness].
 Each get element operation may fail.
+- Note that slotmap is not efficient when there are many unused empty space between elements.
+Slotmap offers two other variants for sparce case.

-[^slotmap_uniqueness]: Each slotmap ensures key uniqueness, but if you mix keys of different slotmaps, the different keys of different slotmap may duplicate in value.
+[^slotmap_uniqueness]: Each slotmap ensures key uniqueness, but if you mix keys of different slotmaps, the different keys of different slotmap may duplicate.
 Using the wrong key may successfully get an element but logically wrong.

 Other map structure, like `HashMap` or `TreeMap` can also be arenas.

 If no element can be removed from arena, then a `Vec` can also be an areana.

 One important fact: when we use ID/handle to replace reference, the borrow checker no longer ensure that the ID/handle will point to a living object.

+### Entity component system

+Entity component system (ECS) is a way of organizing data that's different to OOP.
+In OOP, an object's fields are laid together in memory.
+But in ECS, each object is separated into components.
+The same kind of components for different objects are managed together (often laid together in memory).
+It can improve cache-friendliness.

+ECS also favors composition over inheritance.

 ### Generalized reference and two reference semantics